Timeline of the Red Sea crisis: 2023

-November 2023

-On 1 November at 00:45 the IDF intercepted an air threat fired from Yemen and identified south of Eilat.
+The Houthis continued attacking Israel with UAVs and missiles over the following months.
 A US MQ-9 Reaper drone was shot down off the coast of Yemen by Houthi air defences on 8 November; the Pentagon previously said that MQ-9 drones were flying over Gaza in an intelligence gathering role to aid in the hostage recovery efforts.
 On 9 November, the Houthis fired a missile toward the city of Eilat.
 The missile was intercepted by an Arrow 3 missile, marking the first time it was used in an interception.

-On 14 November the Houthis fired numerous missiles, one of which was aimed toward the city of Eilat.
-The missile was intercepted by an Arrow missile according to Israeli officials.
-The following day, US officials said that shot down a drone, fired from Yemen, that was headed toward it.
-On 22 November, the Houthis fired a cruise missile aimed toward the city of Eilat.
-Israeli officials said the missile was successfully shot down by an F-35.
-On 23 November 2023, US officials said that the destroyer USS Thomas Hudner had shot down several attack drones launched from Yemen.

-On 29 November 2023 US officials said the US Navy destroyer USS Carney shot down a Houthi KAS-04 drone as the destroyer approached the Bab-el-Mandeb Strait.
-On 30 November 2023, Saudi media reported that an Israeli airstrike caused an explosion at a Houthi arms depot in Sana'a, the capital of Yemen.
+On 30 November, Saudi media reported that an Israeli airstrike caused an explosion at a Houthi arms depot in Sana'a, the capital of Yemen.
 Houthi officials denied the report, stating that a gas station was hit instead.
 A member of the Houthis' political bureau, Hezam al-Asad, said that the explosion was caused by the remnants of a bomb left over from the Yemeni civil war.

-December 2023

-On 6 December, the Houthi movement launched several ballistic missiles at Israeli military posts in Eilat.
-On the same day, USS Mason shot down a drone launched from Yemen.
-There were no clear indications of its target.